ricardoquesada/unijoysticle/DOCUMENTATION.md

 And solder them.
 It should be straightforward where to place the components.
 If not, [ping me](https://twitter.com/ricardoquesada)

 The barrel jack and the diode are optional.
 They are only needed if you want to power the NodeMCU module with an external power source.
 If so, you can use any DC power that from 5v to 12v.
-500mA should be enough.
+400mA should be enough.
 Probably it will work with less as well.
-It works with a 9v battery, although that might not be the most efficient way to power the NodeMCU module.

 If you want to avoid the soldering, you can __[order an already assembled PCB from here](https://retro.moe/unijoysticle/)__

 After assembling the PCB, it should look like this: